 - Supporting undergraduate and faculty study of the diverse systems related to mountains and the people who live in them both locally and around the world

 - Practicing interdisciplinary and collaborative teaching and learning on Westminster's campus and further afield

 - Promoting and distributing high-quality interdisciplinary research related to mountain landscapes to contribute to more informed and collaborative policy and outreach efforts

 - Fostering partnerships with mountain communities, businesses, educational programs, and organizations so that together we might learn to think like a mountain.

-For more information, research reports and updates on IMR activities, please feel free to visit The Mountain Commons.
+For more information, research, reports, and updates on institute activities, please feel free to visit the institute's blog, The Mountain Commons.

 Jeff is a native of upstate New York and is never going back.
 After serving as an antisubmarine warfare officer in the U.S. Navy, he earned his PhD in History at the University of Utah.
 His research interests include environmental, western, cultural, and Utah history.
 He began teaching at Westminster in 1995.
 He lives with his wife on the bank of Gordon Creek at the foot of Strawberry peak.
 They share the house with a dog, cats, and a parrot.

 Brent grew up in the shadow of the Rocky Mountains but didn't really discover a love for the mountains until he spent a year and a half volunteering at a retreat center deep in the North Cascades.
 Since then he's spent time exploring the Rockies, the Adirondacks, the Central Cascades, the Southern Ghats, the Pyrenees, the Scottish Highlands, and his home mountains, the Wasatch.
 His research interests include political ecology, resource geography, environmental history, and cultural landscapes.
 When he's not teaching, reading, or writing, he's likely to be taking photos or exploring the world on a bike or a snowboard.